 Let's review some rules you should follow before talking about removing a browser hijacker from your Mac:

-4. Keep your macOS and all your apps up to date — CleanMyMac X has an updater that scans apps installed on your Mac, checks for updates, and automatically installs new versions.
+- Keep your macOS and all your apps up to date.
+CleanMyMac has an Updater feature that scans apps installed on your Mac and checks for updates.
+Go to Applications and run a scan to update all your outdated apps.